DFE-Digital/teaching-vacancies/documentation/hosting.md

 - https://teaching-vacancies.service.gov.uk (Production)

 Plus all the ephemeral review apps that are created when a PR is created on GitHub, and destroyed when the PR is merged.

+The Dev environment has integration with DSI.
+It is "user-deployable", in that developers can deploy via:
+- pushing code to the `dev` branch
+- Makefile commands outlined below

+The Staging environment is a pre-production environment, to identify issues with code before it's promoted to Production.
+On merging a Pull Request, the same code is deployed first to Staging, and after a successful smoke test, to Production.

 ## Install Cloud Foundry CLI on Mac